musaddique333/Snakes-game/README.md

 ## What I Learned 🧠

-In the development of this Snake Game project, I acquired valuable knowledge and skills, including:
+In the development of this snakes Game project, I acquired valuable knowledge and skills, including:

 1. **Game Development with Pygame** 🎮: I learned how to create a 2D game using Pygame, a popular Python library for game development.

-2. **Collision Detection** 🚧: I implemented collision detection to handle interactions between the snake and food, ensuring game logic runs smoothly.
+2. **Collision Detection** 🚧: I implemented collision detection to handle interactions between the snakes and food, ensuring game logic runs smoothly.

-3. **Game Over Conditions** ⚠️: I developed game over conditions for scenarios like snake collision with walls and self, providing players with a clear end to the game.
+3. **Game Over Conditions** ⚠️: I developed game over conditions for scenarios like snakes collision with walls and self, providing players with a clear end to the game.

 4. **High Score Tracking** 🏆: I implemented a high score system, storing and updating high scores in a text file.